Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter2.md

 5. At the top a button called 'New' will show => push on New.
 5. Add a description for the printer your adding.
 6. Select Printer kind.
+> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
+If you know anything, either app or manual that is missing, please contribute to this awesome list
 7. Select Printer Type.
+> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
+If you know anything, either app or manual that is missing, please contribute to this awesome list
-7. Select Printer Width.
+8. Select Printer Width.
+> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
+If you know anything, either app or manual that is missing, please contribute to this awesome list
-7. Select Connection Type.
+9. Select Connection Type.
+> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
+If you know anything, either app or manual that is missing, please contribute to this awesome list
-7. Add Adress and Port.
+10. Add Adress and Port.
+> **note:** Inzzii POS Manual is still new, so there is still some work to-do.
+If you know anything, either app or manual that is missing, please contribute to this awesome list
-7. Press on save at the bottom right => push Save.
+11. Press on save at the bottom right => push Save.
-8. Continue adding printers until your done.
+12. Continue adding printers until your done.

 ## Support